Shavinder/Hugo_Repo/content/blog/new-provincial-median-wages/index.md

 #list_pic:
 categories: ["Updates"]
 tags: ["provincial-median-wages", "high-wage positions", "low-wage-positions"]
-summary: "Government of Canada has announced new provincial/territorial median wage rates."
+description: "Government of Canada has announced new provincial/territorial median wage rates."
 ---
 Government of Canada has announced new provincial/territorial median wage rates, which decide whether an LMIA application falls under a High-wage position or Low-wage position.